-As seen in Figure 2 each phase leg consists of series connected converter modules which creates a phase arm.
+As seen in Fig. 1 each phase leg consists of series connected converter modules which creates a phase arm.
 These phase arms are connected between the ac terminal and the dc terminal.
-The benefits of the MMC technology is its ability to convert a nearly ideal sinusoidal shape waveform on the ac-side, which eliminates the need of low order filter for harmonics [5].
-What is worth to mention is that there will be no dc terminal in this thesis and furthermore, the capacitors of each SM will be replaced by battery cells (BC).
-The BCs in strings of each SM connected in series will be solely be connected to the ac terminal, as seen in Figure 2.
+The benefits of the MMC technology is its ability to convert a nearly ideal sinusoidal shape waveform on the ac-side, which eliminates the need of low order filter for harmonics [4].
+What is worth to mention is that there will be no dc terminal in this thesis and furthermore, the capacitors of each submodule (SM) be replaced by battery cells.
+SMs and the converters will be connected solely to the ac terminal.